The Best Foreign Festive Films to Watch This Christmas

 Alles ist Liebe (All is Love)

 BEST FOR: Rom-com fans

 This 2014 German film is Europe’s response to Love Actually.
-Alles ist Liebe is the story of ten men and women in Frankfurt whose stories intersect during the Christmas season.
-Following a remarkably similar format to Love Actually, Alles ist Liebe is based on Alles is Liefde, a 2007 Dutch film that itself was a reinterpretation of Love Actually.
+Alles ist Liebe is the tale of ten men and women in Frankfurt whose stories intersect during the Christmas season.
+Following a remarkably similar format to Love Actually, Alles ist Liebe is based on Alles is Liefde, a 2007 Dutch film which itself was a reinterpretation of Love Actually.
 So basically, you could argue that Love Actually has created its own genre of international film…

 A Dinner for One (Der 90.
 Geburtstag)